 Governing Body

-Welcome to the section of the website where you can find out more about the school’s governors, and the work that we do.
+Welcome to the section of the website where you can find out more about the school’s governors, and the work that they do.
 If you would like a copy of the latest approved minutes from the Governing Body please request via the school office.

 Claire Harris